- Planning for your Photography Workshop - January 27, 2020

 If you choose one of these budget tours, you’ll most likely be loaded on a bus with many other tourists to visit all of these gated natural locations along the Golden Circle route, in short order.
 And you’ll be fighting for a window seat I’m sure!

 The chances of you capturing that serious trophy shot once you get to these locations could be limited, with crowds of selfie shot seekers darting about, especially in the high season, when the population swells to over 1 million in Iceland!

-That said, when you choose to spend your precious time with the alternative, a specialized backcounty group outfit with 6-8 people only, the trip will be geared to the dedicated landscape photographer.
+That said, when you choose to spend your precious time with the alternative, a specialized backcountry group outfit with 6-8 people only, the trip will be geared to the dedicated landscape photographer.
 There would only be a quick glimpse to see what the fuss is about at these places.
-You’ll soon be transported on your way to the vast remote back country region to experience Iceland’s natural beauty, populated with 100,000 or less and a few invisible Elves I’m sure.
+You’ll soon be transported on your way to the vast remote backcountry region to experience Iceland’s natural beauty, populated with 100,000 or less and a few invisible Elves I’m sure.
 Yes, there is a strong belief that certain supernatural forces inhabit the volcanic rocks.
-Something must be responsible for Icelands beauty, why not Elves?
+Something must be responsible for Iceland’s beauty, why not Elves?

 The key to photographing Iceland’s natural features is to spend your time in the backcountry and be with the right people that know how to get you in and out successfully and safely.
 Exposing you to the right scenery at the right time for the best light.

-You’ve come a long way to vist.
+You’ve come a long way to visit.
 I’d hate for you to miss all the great backcountry scenery with only the Golden Circle under your belt.
-Save your money and invest in a small group outfitter with good local knowlage.
+Save your money and invest in a small group outfitter with good local knowledge.
 If not with us, somebody else that knows what they’re doing.
-I’ve heard too many first hand stories by many that have gone the discount route and have been highly disappointed by the lack of great photo opportunities.
+I’ve heard too many first-hand stories by many that have gone the discount route and have been highly disappointed by the lack of great photo opportunities.